jtimlin/hangman/README.md

 * Too long lines and whitespaces.
 I tried using the backslash but i made huge gaps between the text so i used two print messages instead of one.

 ## Validator Testing

-I ran through my file in [](https://pep8ci.herokuapp.com/)
+I ran through my file in [CI Python Linter](https://pep8ci.herokuapp.com/)

-The Code has whitespace and too long lines warnings and I did rectify these.
+The Code had whitespace and too long lines warnings and I did rectify these.

 ## Deployment